hrbrmstr/ndjson/README.md

      $ certsubject.Mail               : chr  NA NA NA NA ...
      - attr(*, ".internal.selfref")=<externalptr>

 All of the certificate sub-field data elents have been expanded and we have a highly performant `tbl_dt` to work with now either in `dplyr` syntax or `data.table` heiroglyphic syntax.
 Just go see what you have to do in `jsonlite` to get a similar output (and how long it will take).

-`pryr::object_size(df)` for that shows it's consuming `394 MB`, which means we can read in many more extracts comfortably on a reasonably configured system and most (if not all) of it on a well-configured AWS box.
+`pryr::object_size(df)` for that shows it’s consuming `394 MB`, which means we can read in many more extracts comfortably on a reasonably configured system and most (if not all) of it on a well-configured AWS box.

-However, if you do end up trying to work with that scan data, it's highly recommended that you use `jq` to filter out the fields or records you want into a more compact ndjson file.
+However, if you do end up trying to work with that scan data, it’s highly recommended that you use `jq` to filter out the fields or records you want into a more compact ndjson file.

+## What’s inside the tin?

 The following functions are implemented:

   - `stream_in`: Stream in ndjson from a file (handles `.gz` files)
   - `validate`: Validate JSON records in an ndjson file (handles `.gz` files)
   - `flatten`: Flatten a character vector of individual JSON lines

 There are no current plans for a `stream_out()` function since `jsonlite::stream_out()` does a great job tossing `data.frame`-like structures out to an ndjson file.

-### Installation
+## Installation

 ``` r
 devtools::install_git("https://gitlab.com/hrbrmstr/ndjson.git")
 ```

-### Usage
+## Usage

 ``` r
 library(ndjson)